 specifies whether the output from a SELECT statement is printed.

 Default PRINT

-- Interaction NOPRINT affects the value of the SQLOBS automatic macro variable.
-For more information, see "Using the PROC SQL Automatic Macro Variables" on page 162. - Tip NOPRINT is useful when you are selecting values from a table into macro variables and do not want anything to be displayed.
+Interaction NOPRINT affects the value of the SQLOBS automatic macro variable.
+For more information, see "Using the PROC SQL macro variables and do not want anything to be displayed.